 - Find a local ambulance that your health plan covers and keep the number in a safe place.

-- If you are in a Medicare Advantage plan, you will be covered for out-of-network care in an emergency for emergency department services.
+- If you are in a commercial Medicare Advantage plan, administered by a private insurance company, you will be covered for out-of-network care in an emergency for emergency room services.
 Your health plan cannot bill you more than $50 for those services.
 Medically necessary follow-up care is also covered when your health is endangered.

 - If you are not yet eligible for Medicare and enrolled in a commercial health plan, you are guaranteed some protections under the law; but, it is best to know your health plan’s rules.

 If Congress expanded Medicare to cover everyone in the US, as Senator Bernie Sanders and 15 other Senators have proposed, it would protect everyone from surprise medical bills, including surprise ambulance bills.
 For now, Representative Lloyd Doggett has introduced a bill that would protect patients from surprise medical bills.